 Teaching Idea #2 – Tracking Edward’s Journey Free Printable

 Download this free printable chart for your students to track Edward’s travels.
 Use the chart to discuss Edward’s different names.

 - Does a name change a person?

 - Edward is given both male and female names.
 Does that change who is he?

 - Do the names fit the circumstances Edward finds himself in?
 Explain.

 The Miraculous Journey of Edward Tulane Book Unit contains graphic organizers for an interactive notebook and game activities.
-Vocabulary, comprehension, constructive response writing, and skill practice are all included.
+Vocabulary, comprehension, constructed response writing, and skill practice are all included.